 - Did I mention it’s completely free to use this Python tutorial?

 You will learn about computer programming using the Python language.
 My goal is to make you understand the language and the ecosystem.
 After reading this Python tutorial, you will be able to continue exploring Python on your own.
 You won’t feel lost, but instead, you will know where to look when you’re trying to solve a problem.

 To reach this goal, this Python tutorial covers a broad range of topics that will get you productive with Python.
 I won’t teach you just the basics, but we’ll also tip our toes in deploying your code and properly using virtual environments, for example.

 Navigating the Python tutorial

-You can browse the tutorial by using the menu at the top.
-There are also quick links at the top and end of each page to guide you to the next topic, or go back to the previous one.
+You can browse the tutorial by using the tutorial menu.
+There are navigational links at the top and end of each page to guide you to the next topic, or go back to the previous one.

 The tutorial has several sections.
-I tried to order them so that you can start from the beginning and work your way up, but feel free to browse around!
+I carefully ordered them so that you can start from the beginning and work your way up, but feel free to browse around!
 For reference, here’s a global walkthrough of the sections:

 - Install Python: learn how to install and open Python.